-We recently revealed the science behind what causes stretch marks and the different ways you can attempt to get rid of them, and now we’ve handpicked the best stretch mark creams to prevent or remove them at home.
+We recently revealed the science behind what causes stretch marks and the different ways you can attempt to get rid of them.
+Now we’ve handpicked the best stretch mark creams to prevent or remove them at home.

-Medically known as Striae or Striae Distensea, stretch marks are the result of extreme skin growth or shrinkage and they’re usually indicative of a key point in your life.
-It’s why they’re colloquially called Life Lines.
+Medically known as Striae or Striae Distensea, stretch marks are the result of extreme skin growth or shrinkage.
+They’re usually indicative of a key point in your life and it’s why they’re colloquially called Life Lines.

-Love them or hate them, stretch marks are part and parcel of our experiences and – why we’re certainly not suggesting you should get rid of them because they’re beautiful – if you don’t feel confident with them, there are things you can do.
+Love them or hate them, stretch marks are part and parcel of our experiences and – while we’re certainly not suggesting you should get rid of them – if you don’t feel confident with them, there are things you can do.